company cyber attacks

 cyber attacks companies

-The entry points for a cyber attack are numerous.
-Emails, malicious files, fake links, false advertisements, among many others.
+The entrance doors for a cyber attack are numerous.
+Emails, malicious files, fake links, fake advertisements, among many others.
 Internet security systems such as firewall, antivirus and a backup system can add an extra layer of internet security in the business environment.
-However, the key point for attacks within companies are users.
+However, the key point for attacks within companies is users.

-Lack of knowledge, inattention or the famous “I know what I'm doing” make employees the biggest internet security breach for companies.
-Therefore, training employees and maintaining an internet security policy within the company is as important as security systems.
+Lack of knowledge, inattention or the famous “I know what I'm doing” make employees the largest internet security breach for companies.
+Therefore, training employees and maintaining an Internet security policy within the company is as important as security systems.

-But not everything is perfect.
-You can already imagine that depending on employees' knowledge and common sense doesn't seem like a very good idea.
+But, not everything is flowers.
+You may already imagine that depending on employees' knowledge and common sense does not seem to be very good.

-According to research by Tessian, two-thirds of employees are not regularly trained on cyber threats .
-And most of those who are trained do not remember what they were taught.
+According to a Tessian survey, two thirds of employees are not regularly trained on cyber threats .
+And most of those who are trained do not remember what was taught.

-As previously stated, hackers study their targets and prepare attacks that, for unprepared and untrained employees, are easy targets.
+As stated earlier, hackers study their targets and prepare attacks that, for unprepared and without training employees, are easy targets.

-Unfortunately, there is still no single solution capable of solving all internet security problems for companies at once.
-But there are several effective ways to close the vast majority of entry points for cyber attacks against companies on the internet.
+Unfortunately there is still no single solution that can solve all internet security problems to companies at once.
+But there are several effective ways to close the vast majority of entry doors for cyber attacks against internet companies.

-In the Internet Security Guide for Companies you will find a list of good internet security practices , so you can protect yourself against cyber attacks.
+In the Internet Security Guide for Business, you will find a list of good internet safety practices so you can protect yourself against cyber attacks.

 Until later!